VIOOH/aws-mwaa-local-runner/README.md

 # About aws-mwaa-local-runner

+## About this VIOOH fork

+The upstream project was forked to enable basic auth for the Airflow API, so that it can be used for DAG integration tests.

+## About the upstream project

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.

 *Please note: MWAA/AWS/DAG/Plugin issues should be raised through AWS Support or the Airflow Slack #airflow-aws channel.
 Issues here should be focused on this local-runner repository.*